 Ad-RTS-IL-12 + veledimex uses our gene delivery system to produce interleukin-12, or IL-12, a potent, naturally occurring anti-cancer protein.
 IL-12 is a potent pro-inflammatory cytokine capable of reversing immune escape mechanisms and improving the function of tumor fighting natural killer, or NK, and T cells.
 Additionally, expression of functional IL-12 in human subjects by direct intratumoral injection of Ad-RTS-hIL-12 + veledimex is further demonstrated by the generation of downstream interferon gamma, or IFN-g.
 We have completed two Phase 2 studies evaluating Ad-RTS-IL-12 + veledimex, the first for the treatment of metastatic melanoma, and the second for the treatment of metastatic breast cancer.
 We are conducting a single-center Phase 1b/2 study, following standard chemotherapy, for the treatment of patients with locally advanced or metastatic breast cancer, and a multi-center Phase 1 study in patients with recurrent or progressive glioblastoma, or GBM, or Grade III malignant glioma, a form of brain cancer.
 Both studies are enrolling patients.
-Early clinical data from the GBM study was presented at the Society for Neuro-Oncology meeting in November 2015, and on February 24, 2016, we announced the successful completion of the initial dosing phase of the study and the dosing of the first patient in the next succeeding cohort of the study.
-On June 27, 2016, we announced the successful completion of enrollment in the first and second cohorts and the opening of a third cohort which is currently accruing.
+Early clinical data from the GBM study was presented at the Society for Neuro-Oncology (SNO) meeting in November 2015, and on February 24, 2016, we announced the successful completion of the initial dosing phase of the study and the dosing of the first patient in the next succeeding cohort of the study.
+On June 27, 2016, we announced the successful completion of enrollment in the first and second cohorts and the opening of a third cohort, which has now completed.
+An update on clinical data from this trial will occur during the 2016 SNO meeting.
+In addition, we will be presenting nonclinical data in a pontine mouse model at SNO; we believe these data will support initiation of a pediatric brain tumor clinical trial during the first half of 2017.
 We also presented information about our ongoing breast cancer study at the San Antonio Breast Cancer Symposium in December 2015.
 We presented updated information on the GBM and breast cancer studies at the 2016 American Society of Clinical Oncology (ASCO) meeting in June and on the GBM study at the American Society of Hematology Workshop on Genome Editing in July.
+We also presented additional breast cancer clinical study results at the European Society for Medical Oncology (ESMO) 2016 Congress in October.

-In addition to Ad-RTS-IL-12 + veledimex as monotherapy, we have undertaken preclinical studies that suggest we may be able to combine this viral-based immunotherapy with an immune checkpoint inhibitor, or iCPI, to improve the antitumor effect for GBM.
+In addition to Ad-RTS-IL-12 + veledimex as monotherapy, we have undertaken pre-clinical studies that suggest we may be able to combine this viral-based immunotherapy with an immune checkpoint inhibitor, or iCPI, to improve the anti-tumor effect for GBM.
 These pre-clinical data were presented at the 19th Annual Meeting of the American Society of Gene and Cell Therapy, or ASGCT, in May, and we believe the data will lend support to the first-in-human application of combining Ad-RTS-IL-12 + veledimex with an iCPI for investigational treatment of GBM.